2023 Solar Incentives Guide for Perryville, MO - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The phrase "solar incentives" includes a wide range of financial incentives implemented to make installing and using solar panels more affordable.
+The term "solar incentives" covers a range of financial incentives implemented to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-You might qualify for various kinds of incentives, such as discounts, cash back or monthly utility bill credits, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the Missouri government and others from the federal government.
-Some broad categories of solar incentives include:
+Incentives may include things like discounts, cash back or monthly utility bill credits.
+Some incentives are offered by the federal government, while others are offered by the Missouri government or your utility company, county or municipality.
+Some solar incentives you might qualify for are:

-- Rebates: Rebates, or cash back after a purchase, are normally applied before any solar tax credits are calculated.
-Solar rebates might be offered by your local utility company, by your county or by your state.
+- Rebates: Rebates, or partial refunds after a purchase, are typically given before any solar tax credits are calculated.
+Solar rebates may be offered by your local utility company, by your county or by your state.

-- Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
-If you've signed a net metering agreement with your Perryville utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some areas, this is a dollar-for-dollar credit, while in other places you may be refunded a percentage of the value.
+- Net Metering: Net metering becomes relevant once your solar system is up and running.
+If you have in place a net metering agreement with your Perryville utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some areas, this credit is dollar-for-dollar, while in other places you might receive a refund equivalent to a percentage of the value.

 Federal Solar Incentives

-In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
+The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
 The Clean Energy Credit is valid until 2035.
-Solar installation projects started after January 1, 2022 and completed by the end of 2032 may qualify for a 30% tax credit; the amount will then decrease slightly on a yearly basis until the current program ends.
-The program expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.
+Solar installation projects started after January 1, 2022 and completed by the end of 2032 may qualify for a 30% tax credit.
+The amount will then decrease slightly on a yearly basis until the current program ends.
+Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.

 State & Local Solar Incentives

-In addition to those provided at the federal level, there are often also state solar incentives.
+In addition to federal solar incentives, there are often also state ones.
 Rebates, tax credits and more might be available at a more local level.
-Incentives may be given by your county or municipality, or by the state of Missouri.
-Some incentives may be available for only a limited time, while others are ongoing.
+Certain incentives are ongoing, while others are offered for only a limited time.
+Local solar incentives could come from your county or municipality, or from the Missouri government.

 Next Steps for Installing Solar in Perryville